 -We have finished The Other Shore.
-It will be released under the name 'Dreyma' look for it on dreyma's bandcamp.
+It is on bandcamp here:

 -Latlaus Sky has been accepted by Pandora's curators.
 You can now make a 'Latlaus Sky' radio station.

 Somewhere between the acoustic melodies of Elliot Smith, the ambiance of Eluvium, and the reversed vocals of Thom Yorke, rests the contemplative space of this year's most alluring musical project, Latlaus Sky.